South West police unite to combat drug crime

-Last week (30 Sept – 6 Oct), we joined our colleagues from across the South West – Devon and Cornwall Police, Dorset Police, Gloucestershire Police, and Wiltshire Police, together with the South West Regional Organised Crime Unit (SWROCU – in a coordinated effort to combat drug-related crime on our roads and in our communities.
+Last week (30 Sept – 6 Oct), we collaborated with colleagues across the South West including Devon and Cornwall Police, Dorset Police, Gloucestershire Police, Wiltshire Police, and the South West Regional Organised Crime Unit (SWROCU).
+Together, we engaged in a coordinated effort to combat drug-related crime on our roads and in our communities.

 Across the week, results included: